 Rural Directors opposed to their residents paying for Strathcona Garden renovations

 The Directors of Cortes Island (Area B), Areas A and C are opposed to the idea that their ratepayers should help finance renovations to the Strathcona Gardens facility in Campbell River.
 The Strathcona Regional District’s portion of financing the new aquatic and wellness centre is expected to be around $73 million.
 Last April the SRD Board approved a bylaw allowing them to borrow $64,670.000.
 This debt is currently the responsibility of property owners in the City of Campbell River and Electoral Area D, where most of the facility’s users reside.
-At the June 28 SRD Board meeting, Directors John Rice of Area D and Susan Sinnot of Campbell River brought forward a motion that staff look into the option that ratepayers in Areas A, B, and C pick up part of the tab.
+At the June 28 SRD Board meeting, Directors John Rice of Area D and Susan Sinnott of Campbell River brought forward a motion that staff look into the option that ratepayers in Areas A, B, and C pick up part of the tab.

 Strathcona Gardens photo by Richard Eriksson via Flickr (CC BY SA, 2.0 License)